-Being independent of any velocity model and able to locate the epicenters of events without clear onset of phases or offshore, outside of the network, are strong advantages of the utilization of multiple seismic arrays.
-However, there are certain limitations of the multi-array analysis.
-The arrays backazimuth and slowness determined with the arrays on Fogo and Brava show a systematic deviation, which has been estimated by a comparison with classically located events.
+Being independent of any velocity model and able to locate events without clear onset of phases or offshore, outside of the network, are strong advantages of the utilization of multiple seismic arrays.
+However, there are certain limitations of the multiarray analysis.
+The arrays on Fogo and Brava show a systematic deviation, which has been estimated by a comparison with classically located events.
 The number of reference events (in total 13) is too small for a correction of backazimuth and slowness values during the analysis.
-However, some relevant conclusions can still be drawn for the utilization of the multi-array technique.
-At the arrays AF and CG on Fogo 395 wavefronts arrive from a range of backazimuths of $240^{\circ}$ to $270^{\circ}$ (see supplementary Fig. S7S12.1).
-Within this range of the backazimuth values array AF shows a mean aberration to the south of $7^{\circ}$ at array AF and -CG a mean aberration to the north of 9° at array CG.
-For the array BR on Brava observed backazimuth values cover a wide range (see supplementary Fig. \$7\$12.1) and slowness values can be small for events close to the array.
-Figure 514 shows larger aberrations of backazimuth and slowness for events with horizontal slowness values below 0.1 s/km.
-The question arises, if whether the results of array 400 BR should generally be discarded when they show horizontal slowness values below 0.1 s/km.
-However, the beams related to the arrays on Fogo can easily trend almost parallel, leading to an over-estimated epicenter distance (based on comparison with the S-P travel-time difference, see Fig. 7).
+However, some relevant conclusions can still be drawn for the utilization of the multiarray technique.
+At the arrays AF and CG on Fogo wavefronts arrive from a range of backazimuths of 240° to 270° (see supplementary Fig. S7.1).
+Within this range of backazimuth values array AF shows a mean aberration to the south of 7° and CG a mean aberration to the north of 9°.
+For the array BR on Brava observed backazimuth values cover a wide range (see supplementary Fig. S7.1) and slowness values can be small for events close to the array.
+Figure 11 shows larger aberrations of backazimuth and slowness for events with slowness values below 0.1 s/km.
+The question arises, if the results of array BR should generally be discarded when they show slowness values below 0.1 s/km.
+However, the beams related to the arrays on Fogo can easily trend parallel, leading to an over-estimated epicentre distance.
 Therefore, the beam of the array on Brava is essential, as it usually locates the event closer to the expected location.
-This is shown in Fig. 612a,b.
-Generally, the errors in the events location, which result from the uncertainties of the backazimuth determination at array BR are by far smaller than the errors when using only the arrays on 405 Fogo.
-The distance estimated from the S-P travel-time difference serves as verification of the epicentral distance determined by the multi-array analysis (see Fig. 7).
+This is shown in Fig. 12a,b.
+Generally, the errors in the events location, which result from the uncertainties of the backazimuth determination at array BR are by far smaller than the errors when using only the arrays on Fogo.
+The distance estimated from the S- to P-traveltime difference serves as verification of the epicentral distance determined by the multi-array analysis.
 This is especially helpful when only two arrays are available for a localization.
 Thus, a multi-array analysis using only two arrays is still possible, but might lead to a certain amount of earthquakes that cannot be located due to the aberration of backazimuth values.
 For the hybrid events on Fogo, the determination of the aberration vectors is not possible due to the lack of reference localizations.
-The distribution of backazimuth values of the hybrid events is displayed in the supplementary material (Fig. \$7\$12.2).
+The distribution of backazimuth values of the hybrid events is displayed in the supplementary material (Fig. S7.2).
 The backazimuth values clearly indicate a location close to or in the collapse scar of Fogo.
 Nevertheless, a possible aberration should not lead to large errors in the localization, because of the location of the arrays with respect to the source region.